Princess Alexandrine of Prussia (1842–1906): Family and early life

 Alexandrine ('Addy') was the youngest child born to Prince Albert of Prussia and his first wife Princess Marianne of the Netherlands.
 She was named after her aunt (and later mother-in-law) the Grand Duchess of Mecklenburg-Schwerin.
-She had two elder surviving siblings, Princess Charlotte and Prince Albert.
+She had two older surviving siblings, Princess Charlotte and Prince Albert.
 Her parents' marriage was dissolved on 28 March 1849.
 Her father later remarried in 1853 to one of the court maids-of-honor, Rosalie von Rauch, who was created Countess of Hohenau.
 The couple had two sons.
 Their mother also remarried morganatically to a former coachman, producing issue with Johannes van Rossum.

 Due to the troubled marriage of her parents, Alexandrine was to all intents and purposes the adopted daughter of her otherwise childless uncle and aunt, King Frederick William IV of Prussia and Queen Elisabeth Ludovika, and became their ward.
 They took Alexandrine to live with them, bringing her up as their own offspring.